 Months of entry

-The core module identifies and analyses the main traditions of policy studies, the core concepts of policy analysis, and theories of policy change.
+The core module, Theories and Traditions in Public Policy, identifies and analyses the main traditions of policy studies, the core concepts of policy analysis, and theories of policy change.

 Information for international students